Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: Greedy algorithm for recursion parameter selection

 \subsection{Greedy algorithm and spatial marching}

-For systems where $M$ varies slowly in $x$, the recursion parameters computed at the inlet can be reused downstream.
-However, they generally need to be updated to keep the error low, which can be done by \textit{tracking} them as they evolve downstream, as shown in algorithm~\ref{alg:greedyTracking}.
-When the number of upstream- and downstream-going characteristics changes, such as supersonic boundary-layer flows when the number of subsonic and supersonic grid points changes, it can be advantageous (although not necessary) to perform the greedy algorithm again to keep the error low.
+For systems where $M$ varies slowly in $x$, the recursion parameters computed at the inlet can be reused at subsequent stations.
+However, they generally need to be updated to keep the filter error low, which can be done by \textit{tracking} them as they evolve downstream (Algorithm~\ref{alg:greedyTracking}).
+When the number of left- and right-going characteristics changes, such as in supersonic boundary-layer flows when the number of subsonic and supersonic grid points changes, it can be advantageous (although not necessary) to update the parameters using Algorithm~\ref{alg:greedyRecursion}.

-Consider the recursion parameters, $\Xi_{N_\beta}^{(i-1)}$, at station $i-1$, which are eigenvalues of $M^{(i-1)}$.
-If the number of upstream- and downstream-going characteristics is the same at stations $i-1$ and $i$, then given $M^{(i)}$, the recursion parameters from $\Xi_{N_\beta}^{(i-1)}$ can be used with, for example, MATLAB's \texttt{eigs} function to update to $\Xi_{N_\beta}^{(i)}$.
-For large, sparse $M$, this is much less costly than solving for the complete eigenspectrum.
-If the number of characteristics changes, the greedy algorithm is performed again, as shown in algorithm~\ref{alg:greedyTracking}.
+Let $N_+^{(i)}$ and $N_-^{(i)}$ denote the number of left- and right-going modes, and let $\Xi_{N_\beta}^{+,(i)}$ and $\Xi_{N_\beta}^{-,(i)}$ denote the greedy recursion parameter sets at station $x^{(i)}$, for $i = 1,\dots,N_x$.
+The recursion parameters from station $i-1$ can be used as inputs to a sparse eigenvalue solver, such as MATLAB's \texttt{eigs} function, to compute the eigenvalues of $M^{(i)}$ closest to $\Xi_{N_\beta}^{+,(i)}$ and $\Xi_{N_\beta}^{-,(i)}$.
+For large, sparse $M$, this approach is far less expensive than computing the full eigenspectrum.
+Algorithm~\ref{alg:greedyTracking} outlines the procedure: if the number of left- or right-going modes changes, we recompute the recursion parameters from scratch using Algorithm~\ref{alg:greedyRecursion}; otherwise, we update the parameters using a sparse eigenvalue solver.